Submitted works and practical examinations: health and safety issues

 - be undertaken within the operating guidelines and directives of education authorities and/or schools

-- recognise and reflect relevant state and national legislation, regulations and standards including those relating to occupational health and safety (OHS), animal welfare, dangerous goods, hazardous substances and weapons
+- recognise and reflect relevant state and national legislation, regulations and standards including those relating to workplace health and safety (WHS), animal welfare, dangerous goods, hazardous substances and weapons

 - take account of the needs of students, teachers, markers and others, including the general public.